elespike/burp-cph/README.md

 ### Tab configuration at a glance

-#####Request modification/caching scope
+##### Request modification/caching scope
 Depending on the selected option, this tab will take action on either:
+- Requests only, Responses only, or both Requests and Responses; then either
   - All requests coming through Burp which are also in Burp's scope; or
   - Requests coming through Burp, in Burp's scope, and also matching the given expression.

-#####Parameter handling match options
+##### Parameter handling match options
 The supplied expression will be used to find the value that will either:
 - Be appended with the replacement value; or
 - Be entirely replaced with the replacement value.